RanchaoO/at_krypto_spike_2/README.md

-# at_cookbook
+# at_krypto_spike_2

-This is the complete version of the at_cookbook application.
-Feel free to use the code here as a starting template for your own projects.
+Implementation for the at_krypto application using the at_cookbook application code as a template.

 ## Getting Started